 A common theme identified among Cañada’s effective practices and the Guided Pathways framework is that of better integrating student support services with academic pathways.
-In order for students to effectively tackle transfer-level coursework on day one, explore careers and majors without losing time, and complete certificates, degrees or transfer more quickly than they have in the past, student services and instruction must be much more closely integrated via things like:
+In order for students to effectively tackle transfer-level coursework on day one, explore careers and majors without losing time, and complete certificates, degrees or transfer more quickly than they have in the past, student services and instruction must be much more closely integrated via practices such as:

 Counseling aligned with academic pathways.

-Complementary supports such as embedded tutoring, mentoring and supplemental instruction aligned with instructional programs and informed by faculty.
+Complementary supports such as embedded tutoring, mentoring and aligned with instructional programs in collaboration with faculty.

-Career exploration, project-based and work-based learning, and job placement support within interest areas.
+Career exploration, project-based and work-based learning, internships, and job placement support within interest areas.

 Organizational Structure